 Getting each patient the right drug at the right dose at the right time is the goal of pharmacogenomics, which involves studying how people's specific DNA sequences influence their responses to medications.

 The drugs available today to treat cancer, heart disease and other conditions are powerful agents that work as intended in most patients.
 Yet, in some people, a particular drug at the standard dose might not work well enough or may even trigger a serious adverse reaction.
 The reasons for this lie, at least in part, in each person's genes.

 By considering a patient's unique genetic makeup, physical status, demographic information and testing results, health care teams can now build more-sophisticated algorithms to help predict drug response.
-When prescribing drugs, doctors can maximize treatment effectiveness while avoiding potentially life-threatening side effects.
+When prescribing drugs, doctors can use the information to maximize treatment effectiveness while avoiding potentially life-threatening side effects.

 Pharmacogenomics can help answer a broad range of questions, such as:

 - Why does standard chemotherapy eradicate breast cancer in some women but work less effectively in other women?

 - What are new treatment options for men with advanced prostate cancer that has resisted all previous therapies?

 - What is the right blood thinner drug for patients who get a stent for their coronary artery disease?

 - How can rules be added to pharmacy systems to take the patient's genome into consideration for each prescription?